-Peer IDs

-➤ Enter the ID by which your router will identify the peer.
-Since our example assumes certificate based authentication, you would enter the X.509 name contained in the peer's own certificate, e.g. CN=Branch\Office, OU=Department, O=YourCompany, C=DE.
+Peer IDs Enter the ID by which your router will identify the peer.
+Since our example assumes certificate based authentication, you would enter the X.509 name contained in the peer's own certificate, e.g. CN=Branch_Office, OU=Department, O=YourCompany, C=DE.
+See "UP in UP col", page 66 for important information on the choice of Department.